Team5064/5064/agendas_and_minutes/agenda-april-30-2014.md

 - **Inner City Community Outreach event at McEwan** (June 1, 10-1pm; inner city families; 6-12yrs; demo of Vlad)
 - **K-Days** (July 18-27, noon-11pm; demo of Vlad + Mindstorm sumo wrestling)
 - **Department of Mathematics, UoA** (August 19, 1-4pm; junior high; demo of Vlad and hands-on Mindstorm sumo wrestling)

+# Outreach student participation
+- Required participation: McEwan
+- Participation in at least one of these is required: K-Days or UoA

 # Getting outreach on the road
 - We need an Outreach Captain today (everyone else has to pitch in)